cammartinezx/RoomHub/Documentation/sprint0_worksheet.md

 ## **Work Division**

-For the project we aim to divide the team into 2 teams of 2 front end developers and 2 backend developers.
+For the project we aim to divide our team of 4 developers into 2 teams of 2 front end developers and 2 backend developers.
 Both teams handle all of the implementation and testing for their respective layers.
-To co-ordinate between teams we plan to have at least 1 stand-up at the beginning of every week and from discussions in the group during the week we might decide to have another on Fridays to iron out details or assist eachother pair programming or trying to resolve bugs.Meeting may be earlier depending on severity
+To co-ordinate between teams we plan to have at least 1 stand-up at the beginning of every week, and from discussions in the group chat during the week we might decide to have another on Fridays to iron out details or assist eachother pair programming or try to resolve bugs.Secondary meetings may be earlier in the week depending on severity of bug or unclear requirements for a feature.